Jaak/ray/README.md

   purposes.

-The last goal is intentionally quite vague as at the moment we lack the research of better input formats.
+The last goal is intentionally quite vague as at the moment we lack the research on better input formats.
+The first goal is to actually do the minimal amount research on implementing blender exporter, the 3ds and the .obj formats.
 At the moment I lean towards extending the NFF format and implement blender exporter for that format.
 Potentially NFF format might be too limiting or inefficient so a custom input format might turn out to be required.
 Blender has extremely complicated and poorly documented format, and writing importer for that is not feasible.
 Alternative good option is to implement .obj or 3ds format importer.
 Both formats are well documented and already have C++ libraries for.

 The goal for path tracer is also minimal.
 Ideally we implement bidirectional path tracing and use some standard tricks to make it faster.
 The low-hanging